dapr/proposals/20260304-RB-workflow-access-policy.md

 ## Overview

 This proposal introduces a new standalone Kubernetes CRD and Dapr resource: **WorkflowAccessPolicy**.
-This resource controls which app IDs are permitted to start specific workflows and activities on a target application.
+This resource controls which app IDs are permitted to schedule specific workflows and activities on a target application.
 It acts as an ingress access control mechanism for the Dapr Workflow building block, analogous to how the existing `AccessControlSpec` in the `Configuration` resource governs service invocation.

 Areas affected: